hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 1. Connect to the Terraform Enterprise host machine using SSH.

-2. Examine the output of the command `docker logs replicated` and look for the warning message below.
+2. Run `docker logs replicated` and look for the warning message below.

          ```plaintext
          WARN 2021-02-22T01:40:00+00:00 tasks/app_tasksteps.go:113 Airgap license on disk does not match installed license